MFarabi619/Arduino/README.md

 # Arduino
  A collection of both major and minor projects using Arduino platforms.
+While most of the projects right now are pretty simple and only use a few components, they act as modular pieces of documentation and code snippets than can pe put together for larger, more complex projects.
+The code snippets are particularly useful for testing individual modules and components.

 ## Tooling
 While the Arduino IDEs 1 and 2 are great in their simplicity, they didn't feel very modern.
 So I simply used VScode with the Arduino extension for development.
 If you're doing the same, ensure to do the following first: